COUN 507 Professional Identity, Function & Ethics (3 SH)

 This course is an experiential introduction to the creative process in counseling through the lens of archetypal symbol and mythology.
-Participants will be invited to explore the literal and figurative context in which creativity emerges, will identify through the use of metaphor, imagery, and poetry the power of creative expression, and will find ample opportunity to discuss, reflect, and process with peers.
+Participants will be invited to explore the literal and figurative context in which archetypes emerge, will identify through the use of metaphor, imagery, and poetry the power of creative expression, and will find ample opportunity to discuss, reflect, and process with peers.
 Instructor will be drawing on a range of literature with specific guidance from the work of Dr. Carl Jung and Dr. Clarissa Pinkola Estés.

 COUN 689/690 Internship (3 SH)

 The internship experience is designed to give advanced students in counseling the opportunity to put into practice the skills and knowledge they have developed throughout their counseling program.
 Students will meet weekly to review cases, discussing areas of growth and present specific theory, intervention and technique questions.
 The student may select an internship site from a variety of supervised field experiences in mental health related settings.
 Minimum of 600 counseling hours.

 Prerequisite: Admission to Internship.